gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 ##**Using MySQL**

-Developers will typically interact with MySQL by using the mysql shell command on OpenShift Enterprise.
-In order to use the mysql shell, use the information you gained in a previous lab in order to SSH to your application gear.
+Developers will typically interact with MySQL by using the *mysql* shell command on OpenShift Enterprise.
+In order to use the *mysql* shell, use the information you gained in a previous lab in order to SSH to your application gear.
 Once you have been authenticated, issue the following command:

 	[firstphp-ose.example.com ~]\> mysql

 You will notice that you did not have to authenticate to the MySQL database.
-This is because OpenShift Enterprise sets environment variables that contains the connection information for the database.
+This is because OpenShift Enterprise sets environment variables that contain the connection information for the database.

 When embedding the MySQL database, OpenShift Enterprise creates a default database based upon the application name.
 That being said, the user has full permissions to create new databases inside of MySQL.
 Let's use the default database that was created for us and create a *users* table: